IORoot/HouseQuests_wiki/docs/Features/local_area.md

 Colour-coded green.
 Local airports in the area.
 Clicking the icon will optionally show:

 - Name of airport
-- Brand name of airport
+- Brand name of the airport
 - Opening hours
 - Website
 - Contact details